 Agapanthus is since the reclassification in AGP III the only genus in subfamily Agapanthoideae in the family of Amaryllidaceae.
 It was previously considered to be in the Alliaceae family (now also a subfamily of Amaryllidaceae) from which it differs in not having the characteristic sulfide-containing substances which dominate the smell of those.
 Plants grow from rhizomes and have strap-like leaves.
 Flowers are umbels of blue or white funnel-shaped or tubular flowers.
 This genus is found in rocky grasslands on the southern and eastern fringes of southern Africa.
 Species in areas where there is year round rainfall are evergreen and those where rainfall is sparse in winter are deciduous.
-Information from the South African National Biodiversity Institute's web pages tells about this genus with more information too about Agapanthus praecox.
+Information from the South African National Biodiversity Institute's web pages tells about this genus.

-These tables show species and hybrids of Agapanthus.
+The tables below show species and hybrids of Agapanthus.